jasonpalamara/Machine-Musicians/README.md

 1. Download and install [Max/MSP](https://cycling74.com).
 2. Open the `.maxpat` files directly in Max.
-3. Follow the instructions in each patch’s comment boxes.
+3. Follow the instructions in the text regarding each patch or snippet.

 Questions or suggestions?
 Open an issue or email me at [japalama@iu.edu].